 Take a good look at those servers sitting in that closed room at the end of your office hallway.
 They’ve probably given you a lot of good service during the last few years.
 Think of all the data you’ve processed and stored there, not to mention the applications that ran on them every day.
 Have you ever stopped to wonder how much time and money you’ve invested to keep those machines running?
 You might be surprised by the numbers if you did.
 There’s a lot of talk about cloud server solutions these days and you might be tempted to take the leap.
 But, before you make any kind of decision, you should have a clear idea of what you’re spending now and how it compares to the price of cloud solutions.
+What is the real cost of ownership of servers?

 The first thing you have to do is look beyond the initial costs of an in-house solution vs. the monthly cost of the cloud.
 The real picture of what’s cheaper goes far beyond the cost of a new in-house server or an annual subscription to cloud servers or Infrastructure-as-a-Service.
 Look at ongoing costs instead.
 What are you really paying to operate, maintain and upgrade an on-premises solution over its lifetime (usually a five-year period)?
 What other costs are involved in a cloud solution?
 Only then will you be able to make a sound decision.
 Need to know the total cost of your infrastructure right away?
-Download our total cost of ownership tool here.
+Download our total cost of ownership tool.

 How to calculate total cost of ownership of servers